tfzhou/C-HOI/README.md

 **Update #1**: A new branch (pytorch-1.5.0) is created, with some bugs fixed.
 The branch will be easier to use. p.s. you will still see a warning on missing keys (e.g., sa.g.conv.bias), and I did not solve it yet but will try to figure it out later.

 **Update #2**: The score of our model (i.e., 66.04%) on HOIW reported in our paper is obtained by an ensemble of multiple models.
-Here I only provided the best single model that I have, so it is reasonable that the model does not deliver a close score.
+Here I only provided the best single model that I have, so it is reasonable that the model does not deliver a similar score.
 I am running the evaluation on HOIW test set, and expect to report my performance for reference this week (hopefully 02.09.2022).

 ## Prerequisites